 Today unfortunately, she couldn't bring herself to spare the energy to care about the many intrigued stares Chasta's pick in attire was awarding her.
 Her eyes were glued to the door.

 The king cleared his throat and her own tightened.
-"For four generations, the training of the Wyndian Royal Guardians has been allotted to a decade of hard work and dedication; as only the ones strong enough to endure such, should be allowed to protect the royal family."
+"For four generations now, the training of the Wyndian Royal Guardians has been allotted to a decade of hard work and dedication; as only the ones strong enough to endure such, shall be allowed to protect the royal family."
 Nods were seen in the distance by the nobles.
 "We are celebrating this day, not only to appoint our newest guardian, but for the fact that this boy-" He coughed, smiled.
-"Excuse me, man...had the drive and perseverance to amaze his educators in such a way, he was sent back to us three years prior to all of his predecessors."
+"Excuse me, man...had the drive and perseverance to amaze his educators in such a way, he was sent back to us three years prior to his predecessors."

 Nina's heartbeat quickened when Asheton appeared again at her father's side and whispered something into his ear.
 The king nodded.
 "It is with great pleasure that I introduce to you all, Wyndia's newest edition to the royal military officers, Mr. Ethan Von Buren!"